-A modified diet is any diet altered to include or exclude certain components, such as calories, fat, vitamins and minerals, according to “Nutrition Essentials for Nursing Practice” by Susan G. Dudek.
+A modified diet is any diet altered to include or exclude certain components, such as calories, fat, vitamins and minerals, according to “Nutrition Essentials for Nursing Practice” by Susan G. Dudek 1.
 Diets are typically modified for therapeutic reasons, including treatment of high blood pressure, low body weight or vitamin and mineral deficiencies.
 Talk to your physician about diet modifications that may help your condition, and follow up with a nutritionist to help you make the best dietary choices.

 Modified diets used to treat food allergies include those that eliminate gluten, dairy products, tree nuts and artificial ingredients, such as food coloring or preservatives.

 A modified therapeutic diet is designed to be part of an overall treatment regimen to combat a potentially serious condition.
 Diets low in fat and cholesterol, for example, may help avoid clogged arteries that can lead to heart attack or stroke.
-Several studies performed by Dr. John Freeman and Dr. Eileen Vining during the mid-1990s at John Hopkins University found that a less restrictive modified Atkin’s diet reduces the occurrence of seizures in adults with epilepsy.
+Several studies performed by Dr. John Freeman and Dr. Eileen Vining during the mid-1990s at John Hopkins University found that a less restrictive modified Atkin’s diet reduces the occurrence of seizures in adults with epilepsy 3.

 Although modified therapeutic diets carry little risk if followed properly, self-modified diets, such as those that encourage eliminating carbohydrates and significantly increasing protein or those that drastically limit your daily calorie intake, can be more risky.
-MayoClinic.com explains that diets high in protein can worsen liver or kidney problems and create nutrient deficiencies.
+MayoClinic.com explains that diets high in protein can worsen liver or kidney problems and create nutrient deficiencies 4.
 Drastically limiting your calories can lead to unhealthy body image, anorexia and rebound weight gain.